 The WSR-88D has the ability to record the original returned signal in a digital format (i.e., Archive Level I).
-The Radar Operations Center (ROC) does not currently field storage devices for Archive Level I operationally at sites.
-However, ROC technical staff can provide Archive Level I data recorders to the field, as needed, for special engineering studies.
+Archive Level I recorders have been available at all RDAs since the fielding of RDA/RPG Build 19.
+The data recorder is a two terabyte removable drive.